Green Lantern Corps: Oaths

 All power rings need periodic recharging.
 When doing so, many Green Lanterns recite an oath while the ring charges.
 The oath is not required to charge the ring, but is recited to reaffirm commitment to the Green Lantern Corps.
 While many Green Lanterns create their own oath, the majority use the Corps' official oath as a sign of respect.
 As additional Corps were introduced into DC continuity, with their own rings, corresponding oaths unique to each Corps were introduced as well.

-Other power rings
+Other Lantern Corps

 While Green Lantern villain Sinestro had his own version of the power ring since 1961, a yellow one that exploited the one color Green Lanterns were ineffective against, in the late 2000s writer Geoff Johns and artist Ethan Van Sciver worked the concept of a spectrum of rings, revolving around the colors of the rainbow as well as a corresponding emotion from which they derive their abilities.
 The storylines "Sinestro Corps War" and "Blackest Night" introduce the rest of the spectrum, along with its emotions, corps and rings: red (rage), orange (greed), yellow (fear), green (willpower), blue (hope), indigo (compassion), pink (love), black (death), and white (life).